Undergraduate Internships

 • Excited about mentoring high school students

-• Enrolled in a STEM major or planning on selecting a STEM major
+• Enrolled in a STEM major or interested in a STEM or health sciences career

-• No previous research experience is required, but applicants must demonstrate a strong interest in STEM research
+• No previous research or clinical experience is required, but applicants must demonstrate a strong interest in STEM research or clinical experiences

 • Commitment to DEIJ initiatives